2027 United States gubernatorial elections

 United States gubernatorial elections are scheduled to be held on November 2, 2027, in the states of Kentucky and Mississippi, as well as an election in Louisiana on October 9, 2027, (if no candidate receives a majority in the Louisiana primary, a runoff between the top two finishers will be held on November 13).
 In addition, special elections may take place (depending on state law) if other gubernatorial seats are vacated.
 These elections form part of the 2027 United States elections.
 The last regular gubernatorial elections for all three states were in 2023.

+Retirements

+2 incumbent governors (1 Democrat, 1 Republican) are term-limited.